lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-3-课文-3、27、51、75/Lesson 75 SOS.md

         - the woman
           - subject
         - knew
-          - past tense of main verb
+          - past simple tense of main verb
         - that + object clause
       - the nearest village was milles away.
         - the nearest village
           - subject
         - was
-          - be - verbs - past tense
+          - be - verbs - past simple tense
         - milles away
           - 表语（名词）